sharadregoti/tyk-docs/tyk-docs/content/shared/x-tyk-gateway.md

 Block request by allowance.

 **Field: `ignoreAuthentication` ([Allowance](#allowance))**
-Ignore authentication on request by allowance.
+IgnoreAuthentication ignores authentication on request by allowance.

 **Field: `transformRequestMethod` ([TransformRequestMethod](#transformrequestmethod))**
 TransformRequestMethod allows you to transform the method of a request.